RenderStream Layer

 -

-Mode: This is used to determine the timeline’s playback behavior as the layer is playing.
+Mode: This is used to determine the timeline’s playback behaviour as the layer is playing.

 Properties Section